scarletbright/avalanche-docs/docs/v1.0/en/references/cryptographic-primitives.md

 ### Secp256k1 Addresses

-Avalanche follows the exact same approach as Bitcoin and hashes the ECDSA public key.
-First the 33-byte compressed representation of the public key is hashed with sha256, then the result is hashed with ripemd160 to yield a 20-byte address for each user.
+Avalanche is not prescriptive about addressing schemes, choosing to instead leave addressing up to the VM.
+The default addressing scheme for the X-Chain and the P-Chain is relies on Secp256k1.
+Avalanche follows similar approach as Bitcoin and hashes the ECDSA public key.
+The 33-byte compressed representation of the public key is hashed with sha256 **once**.
+The result is then hashed with ripemd160 to yield a 20-byte address.

+Node RPCs and third-party applications use the convention `chaindID-address` to identify where the address intends to reside.
+Chain aliases work in lieu of chainID as well for this scheme.
+When transmitting information through external applications, the CB58 convention is required.

+Read more about the [addressing scheme](../glossary/#address) and [CB58](../glossary/#cb58) in the [Glossary](../glossary/).

 ### Secp256k1 Recoverable Signatures